LLNL/Silo/docs/Chapter2-Section1.md

 `npoints` | The number of points in the curve `optlist` | Pointer to an option list structure containing additional information to be included in the compound array object written into the Silo file.
 Use NULL is there are no options.

+#### Returned value:
+DBPutCurve returns zero on success and -1 on failure.
 ### `_hdf5libinfo()` - character array written by Silo to root directory indicating the HDF5 library version number used to generate the file

 #### C Signature